City Survivability Rankings for Barber Shop

 Summary

 According to StreetSpring's 2026 nationwide analysis, Dallas ranks as the #1 city for opening a Barber Shop in the United States, with an average 68% chance of surviving more than 2 years.
 Following close behind are San Antonio with 67%, and Orlando with 66%.
-Barber Shops consistently deliver a 65.0% survivability average across our 24 analyzed metros, with top-ranked Dallas demonstrating the strongest conditions.
-These averages mask significant neighborhood-by-neighborhood variation; a lower-ranked city can still contain high-potential storefronts.
-These rankings reflect data through early 2026 — check StreetSpring for the latest figures before any location decision.
+Barber Shops sit at a national average of 65.0% survivability across our 24-city analysis, with Dallas leading the field by a meaningful margin.
+That said, city averages don't tell the whole story — there are standout locations even in areas that appear less suitable at first glance.
+Market conditions shift frequently — use StreetSpring's live tool to confirm the current picture before committing to a location.

 Survivability ranges reflect best and worst storefront conditions within each city.
 See our full methodology →